Author: Cyril Richert

 Thank you for getting in touch with Sarah Bentley about the tree felling in York Gardens, she’s very sorry to hear about the distress this is causing you.
 We spoke to the developer last year and said that we would consider relaxing the 3 metre exclusion zone, if they took steps to assess the ground and propose a solution to make sure the sewer is protected when they carry out their work.
 They came back to us to say they’d done some ground analysis and proposed to do their work 4 metres away instead.
 However, if the developer believed this would help, we would still be willing to amend the exclusion zone if they do the preparatory work and submit a suitable solution that protects the sewer.”

-The Council has approved planned to rip off greenery and most of the trees for decades
+The Council has approved plans to rip off greenery and most of the trees for decades

 This beautiful, much-loved tree, visible from all around the estate, was due for felling on 22 March to make way for the laying of a new electric cable.
 You can read more information on the Twitter thread from Glyn Goodwin.